willzywiec/ppc64le/README.md

 The default protobuf from OSU is protobuf 3.9.2, which throws a different error.
 The 'MutableMapping' error occurred when I upgraded to protobuf 3.19.1.
 I went through and commented out tensorboardX and wandb import statements in the megatron folder files to fix these errors.
 Before I did that, I also combed through stackoverflow and tried every combination of libprotobuf and protobuf installations to see if there was a workable combination...
 There was not.

 Error when running python deepy.py train.py -d configs small.yml local_setup.yml.
-I had to install best-download from conda-forge (note 'dash' and not 'underscore') and do a little uninstall-reinstall dance with tokenizers and transformers packages.
+I had to install best-download from conda-forge (note 'dash' and not 'underscore') and do a little uninstall-reinstall dance with the tokenizers and transformers packages.

 ```
 Traceback (most recent call last):